Car Dealership Marketing Playbook 2026

 Most stores have enough tools.
 What they lack is alignment.
 Your website, CRM, inventory feed, call tracking, text platform, and BDC process need to behave like one machine.
 A gap anywhere in that chain turns paid traffic into wasted spend fast.

 Willowood Ventures runs a 14-hour US-based BDC operation, 8am to 10pm ET, every day.
 That coverage matters because leads don’t arrive on a schedule.
-A shopper who submits at 8:47pm and gets a call back the next morning is already talking to your competitor.
+A shopper who submits at 8:47pm and gets a callback the next morning is already talking to your competitor.

 Build the Channel Mix Around Profit, Not Habit